 Enjoying A Guilt-Free Trip: Hostel Accommodation

 Hostels have had a bad rap for being dirty, dim, and stinky.
-But did you know that hotels have now upgraded?
-For those who don’t know what hostels are, we did not just misspell hotel and run with it.
+But did you know that hostels have now been upgraded?
+For those who don’t know what hostels are, we did not just misspell the hotel and run with it.
 Hostels are cheap accommodations that will help you stretch your travel budget.